gazbert/bxbot/README.md

    by default - it makes public API calls to [BTC-e](https://btc-e.com), but stubs out the private API (order management) calls; it's good for testing your initial setup without sending actual orders to the exchange.
 1. Usage: `./bxbot.sh [start|stop|status]`
-1. To exit the Docker container and keep it running, you detach by pressing keys: `CTRL+P+Q`
+1. You can detach from the container and leave the bot running using the `CTRL-p` `CTRL-q` key sequence.
-1. To re-attach to the Docker container later, run `docker container ls` to get the CONTAINER ID.
+1. To re-attach to the Docker container, run `docker container ls` to get the CONTAINER ID.
    Then run: `docker container attach <CONTAINER ID>`

 A Docker image for each release is available on [Docker Hub](https://hub.docker.com/r/gazbert/bxbot/tags/).